Ezequiel Tovar Player Props: Rockies vs. Marlins

-Ezequiel Tovar, with a slugging percentage of .351 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Miami Marlins, with Braxton Garrett on the mound, July 21 at 6:40 PM ET.
+Ezequiel Tovar -- with an on-base percentage of .211 in his past 10 games, 83 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Miami Marlins, with Johnny Cueto on the hill, on July 22 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Astros.
+He had a one-hit performance in his last game (1-for-4) against the Marlins.

 Ezequiel Tovar Game Info & Props vs. the Marlins